ClouDesire/docusaurus/docs/deployed.md

 Before going forward in this documentation, please take a look to the [data persistence](deployed.md/#data-persistence) section to **avoid data loss** in your application.

-Once a Docker image is created, the only think you need to do to [onboard](onboarding.md) your application in Cloudesire is to create a _Package_ (linked to your application), then select “_Docker_” in the “_Stacks_” input-box, and finally type the Docker image URL in the related input-box, as shown in the following screenshot and more detailed described in [this section](deployed.md/#packages).
+Once a Docker image is created, the only think you need to do to [onboard](onboarding.md) your application in Cloudesire is to create a _Package_ (linked to your application), then select "_Docker_" in the "_Stacks_" input-box, and finally type the Docker image URL in the related input-box, as shown in the following screenshot and more detailed described in [this section](deployed.md/#packages).

 ![Vendors Control Panel - Docker Image](/img/docs/control_panel_docker_image.png "Vendors Control Panel - Docker Image")